 It wasn’t that long ago that everywhere you looked you found an article about how expensive reverse mortgages were.
-Many borrowers were put off by a loan that had the regular loan costs and then the mortgage insurance costs added as well that could total ten thousand dollars or more on top of that.
+Many borrowers were put off by a loan that had the regular loan costs and then the mortgage insurance costs added as well that could total ten thousand dollars or more on top of that, but there are different options online where you can get a loan to help you with this mortgage you can also get loan tips for easy approval.
 But if you have not looked at the reverse mortgage for the past several years and always thought it might have been a good option for you other than the costs of the loan, now might be a good time to take a second look.

 Here’s why.
 Because of the HUD changes in the way borrowers can access their funds in the first 12 months, many borrowers’ initial mortgage insurance premiums dropped from 2.0% to .5% a couple years back (although it has gone up to 2.5% for borrowers needing most or substantially all of their benefits in the early term but even that can be over-come and I will explain that later).
 So the initial mortgage insurance premium that was running $10,000 on a home valued at $500,000 under the old parameters dropped to $2500 – a huge savings for borrowers who take 60% or less of their initial benefit in the first 12 months.

 Another way borrowers are saving money is by taking the funds they will use in the first 6 months anyway at the closing and letting the lender waive origination fees and possibly even pay other costs.
 I would never advocate that a borrower takes funds on their loan that they do not need and did not intend to take anyway, but if you know that you plan to draw funds in the first 6 months after you obtain your loan to do home improvements or for other purposes anyway, and you can save thousands of dollars in expenses by doing it at closing, why not?
 Check Payday Loans Online – Pros, Cons and Alternatives